-MCT Oil vs. Coconut Oil: What Is MCT Oil Really?
+MCT Oil vs. Coconut Oil: What’s the Difference?

 By: Dave Asprey

 If you’ve been drinking Bulletproof Coffee made with XCT Oil or Brain Octane Oil, you’ve already felt the powerful effects these brain-boosting fats have on your energy and cognitive function.

 Brain Octane Oil in your coffee and on your food can raise fat-burning, brain-fueling molecules in your body called ketones much more than coconut oil or MCTs alone.
 But what is Brain Octane Oil?
 How is it different from MCT oil or coconut oil?
 Read on to find out.

 What is MCT oil?